In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline | COVID-19 Country Response

 - Croatian People's Party (HNS): centre, liberal, advocates economic reforms.
 Supports the current government

-- Bridge of Independant Lists (MOST): centre, centre right, fiscal conservatism, liberalism
+- The Bridge (MOST): centre, centre right, fiscal conservatism, liberalism

 - Croatian Peasant Party (HSS): agrarian, green liberalism